-Portugal in general, and Lisbon in particular, had existed, and for some of the time even thrived, over almost three millennia before the people ever had control of their own destinies.
-Founded initially by the Phoenicians and then taken over by the Celts, Carthaginians, Romans, Lusitanians, Visigoths, Moors, a series of Kings, then Spain and, after a failed attempt at democracy (45 governments over 16 years), 42 years of dictatorship (by Antonio Salazar).
+For almost three millennia, Lisbon exhibits and at times even trived before the people ever had control of their own destinies.
+Phoenicians founded the city.
+It was then taken over by the Celts, Carthaginians, Romans, Lusitanians, Visigoths, Moors, and a series of kings.
+Enter Spain when Lisbon experiences a failed attempt at democracy (45 governments over 16 years) and 42 years of dictatorship (by Antonio Salazar).
 It did not become a democracy until 1974.

 As a result, different sections of the city have very different histories and very different characters.

 Baixa is the central business district nestled between the river and two hills, Alfama on the east and Barrkio Alta on the west.
-The area was totally devastated by the earthquake and was rebuild in a grid, with wide avenues and large squares flanked largely by neo-Classical buildings.
+After the earthquake totally devastated the area, it was rebuilt in a grid.
+Today wide avenues and large squares flank largely by neo-Classical buildings.
 Among its landmarks are some of its grand squares including:

-- Praca Dos Restauradores, marked by a large obelisk and commemorating those who fought in the 1640 War of Restoration in which Portugal won its independence from Spain;
+- Praca Dos Restauradores is a public square marked by a large obelisk and commemorating those who fought in the 1640 War of Restoration in which Portugal won its independence from Spain;

-- Rossio, a large, popular square with a statue surrounded by two water fountains and faced by the National Theater;
+- Rossio is a large, popular square with a statue surrounded by two water fountains and faced by the National Theater;

-- Praca da Figuiera, originally the city’s primary marketplace, now a transit hub for buses, trolleys and streetcars;
+- Praca da Figueira, originally the city’s primary marketplace, is now a transit hub for buses, trolleys, and streetcars;

-- Praca do Comercio, a huge square along the river that used to be lined by the Royal Palace and has since been converted to a three-sided plaza of yellow administrative buildings, surrounded by pretty arcades (that are now lined by cafes), broken by an elaborate triumphal (see below) that leads to a pretty, popular pedestrian avenue.
+- Praca do Comercio is a huge square along the river that used to be lined by the Royal Palace.
+It has since been converted to a three-sided plaza of yellow administrative buildings.
+It is surrounded by pretty arcades (that are now lined by cafes) and broken by an elaborate triumphal (see below) that leads to a pretty, popular pedestrian avenue.

 These squares are connected by two especially important avenues: